harness/developer-hub/docs/continuous-integration/use-ci/codebase-configuration/clone-subdirectory.md

 If you want to clone a subdirectory instead of your entire Git repo, you can disable the pipeline's default codebase and then run your `git` commands in a **Run** step.

-You can also use this pattern if you need to use specific `git clone` arguments when cloning your codebase.
+You can also use this pattern if you need to use specific `git clone` arguments to clone your codebase.

 ## Disable Clone Codebase